 Details for this months talks are:

-- Jane Harries – Hiking the Camino Frances to Santiago de Compostela.
+1. Jane Amelia Harries – Hiking the Camino Frances to Santiago de Compostela – sores, pain and bliss

 Photographic stories of going beyond the norm in order to get access to unseen views and imagery.